innerr/ticat/doc/usage/flow.md

-# Flow: assemble pieces into greate power
+# Flow: assemble pieces into powerful workflows

+Flows are one of **ticat**'s most powerful features.
+They allow you to combine simple commands into complex, reusable workflows.

 ## Command sequences and flows

 ### Command sequences

-We are fimiliar with using commands in **ticat**,
-It's a little bit like unix-pipe `|`, but different:
+We're familiar with using commands in **ticat**.
+It's similar to unix-pipe style, but with differences:
-* use `:` to concatenate commands, not `|`
+- Use `:` to concatenate commands (not `|`)
-* execute commands one by one, the second one won't start untill the previous one finishes
+- Commands execute sequentially - the second one won't start until the previous finishes
-* show executing info in a box, the `>>` in the box indicate the current command about to run
+- Execution info displays in a box, with `>>` indicating the current command

-Sequences are like unix-pipe, but use `:` instead of `|`:
+Example of a command sequence:
 ```
 ┌───────────────────┐
 │ stack-level: [1]  │             06-01 17:07:41